Awards and Recognition

 Law & Society: Class of 2018

-Asha Smith, a second year student at American University (AU), is a student active in issues of race, education and human trafficking.
+Asha Smith, is a student active in issues of race, education and human trafficking.
 For the past two years, she has worked closely with DC Reads, a tutoring, mentoring, and advocacy program committed to providing literacy resources to underserved youth in Washington, DC.
 She co-founded two student clubs: the NAACP Club, which provides students with opportunities to actively be involved in the fight for civil rights and the Park Tudor School Anti-Human Trafficking Club, which educates students about the issue of modem slavery, and gives them opportunities to make meaningful contributions to end it.
 She is a dynamic and deeply compassionate leader capable of building alliances across diverse groups, motivating her peers to take action and developing strategies to work in solidarity.
 Her unwavering commitment to ensuring the fair treatment and dignity of marginalized communities is inspiring.

 In her words….